tock/tock/doc/reference/trd-uart.md

 The `Configuration` trait allows a client to query how a UART is configured.
-The `Configure` trait allows a client to configure a UART, by setting is baud date, data width, parity, stop bits, and whether hardware flow control is enabled.
+The `Configure` trait allows a client to configure a UART, by setting is baud date, character width, parity, stop bits, and whether hardware flow control is enabled.

 These two traits are separate because there are cases when clients